ahmed50aref/Investigating-Bikeshare-Data/README.md

 ## How to run script

 Before running this script you need to Download [anaconda](https://www.anaconda.com/).
-You also need to download the three datasets in the same directory of script.
+You also need to extract the three datasets in the same directory of script.
 Now to run script:
 1) move script and datasets' files to your user folder on you device
 2) open anaconda prompt
 3) type "python project.py"